martinber/noaa-apt/README.md

 - Linux:

+  - Last version binary: Has GUI.
+Needs GTK and GLIBC version at least 2.19.
+I think that should work in most common distros.

+  - Build yourself the last version.

   - Version 0.9.1 binary: Doesn't have GUI, only terminal.
-Should work everywhere
+Should work everywhere.

-  - Version 0.9.3 binary: Has GUI.
-Needs GLIBC version at least 2.24.
-I think you should have Ubuntu newer than Xenial,

-  - Build yourself version 0.9.3 (has GUI).

 - Windows:

-  - Download binary for version 0.9.3 (has GUI).
+  - Download binary for the last version.

-  - Build yourself version 0.9.3 (has GUI).
+  - Build yourself the last version (never tried to do that from Windows).

 ## Example